A BRIEF HISTORY OF NORWICH, ENGLAND

 NORWICH IN THE 21st CENTURY

 In the 21st century Norwich is still a thriving city.
 In 2002 a building called The Forum was opened.
 It includes the Millennium Library.
 Then in 2005 Chapelfield Shopping Centre opened.
-Today the population of Norwich is 140,000.
+In 2020 the population of Norwich was 148,000.

 A timeline of Norwich